 He was older, owned a business and lived on his own, all of which fueled my own desire for emancipation.
 I fell in love with him when he was at his best, and after high school, I moved in with him instead of heading to college.
 With bravado and self-assurance that only a young person can possess, I insisted I didn’t need a college education; I was ready to live on my own and earn my way.

+Now I’m living after abuse.
 I am acutely aware of my desire to keep my own children from harm, and I believe that the best way to protect them is through education.
-Our children need to understand dating violence, sexual assault, bullying, stalking and cyber-abuse, and we need to use any medium we can—books, movies, etc. —to open a dialogue with them.
+Our children need to understand teen dating violence, sexual assault, bullying, stalking and cyber-abuse, and we need to use any medium we can—books, movies, etc. —to open a dialogue with them.

 In mothering my daughter, I’ve had to check my baggage so that I can see who she really is.
 Believe me, there are times where I have failed.
 Not long ago, my daughter asked me if she could kiss a boy she had been “going out with,” and I responded with a definitive, “NO!”